by-pinja/Innofactor.SuomiFiIdentificationClient/README.md

 Depends on Sustainsys.Saml2.AspNetCore2.

-This is a Pinja fork of the official Innofactor fork.
+This is a Pinja fork of the official Innofactor version.
 This fixes the Aes Gcm problem where the Dispose() function throws a NotImplementedException.
+This fork should be disused when the fix is implemented in the official Innofactor client.

 **Note:**
 The client was created for a specific use case and is provided "as is".
 Pull requests and suggestions for generalizing the usage are welcome.